TheRosettaFoundation/SOLAS-Match/README.md

 ### Configure Apache

-1. Ensure that RewriteEngine is installed.
+ * Ensure that RewriteEngine is installed.
 If not:
    $ sudo a2enmod rewrite

 ### Install Smarty PHP templating engine

-1. In Ubuntu:
+ * In Ubuntu:
 	$ sudo apt-get install smarty3

+**Or**

+ * Clone the git repository at https://github.com/eocdev/Smarty (git@github.com:eocdev/Smarty.git)

 ### Set up the MySQL database

 1. Set up a MySQL database.
 2. Create a user with all permissions.
-3. Import ./private/setup.sql (using phpMyAdmin, for example.)
+3. Import ./app/setup.sql (using phpMyAdmin, for example.)

 ### Configuration file